Meghanath91/prepr/README.md

-## Available Scripts
+## Prepr

+To install application :

+1. Install NodeJs(version 12.16 and up)
+2. run `npm install` to install dependencies.
    In the project directory, you can run:

 ### `npm start`